Sale and Assignment of LLC Membership Interests

 Ideally, and unless there are special circumstances, the assignor and assignee should release and indemnify one another for LLC-related actions, claims, liabilities, and obligations occurring before and after (respectively) the effective date of the assignment.
 Indemnity provisions are useful and worthwhile, but one needs to clearly understand their limitations.
 They are not a covenant not to sue.

-Alternative Dispute Resolution
+Alternative Dispute Resolution: Mandatory Mediation

-A mediation clause should require the parties to confer in good faith and attempt to resolve a dispute in a way that accommodates the legitimate interests of both sides.
-If agreement is reached, it should be reduced to a signed writing.
+A mediation clause should require the conflicting parties to first confer in good faith and attempt to resolve the dispute in a way that accommodates the legitimate interests of both sides.
+If agreement is reached, it should be reduced to a signed writing and implemented.
 If not, the parties should then agree to formally mediate the dispute before a certified mediator prior to resorting to litigation or filing any complaint with a governmental or administrative agency.
-The mediation provision should also state where the mediation will be held (which city or county) and for how long (mediations are usually either a half-day or a full day).
-Each party should commit to bearing its own fees and costs until the mediation is concluded.

 Special Provisions and Stipulations